 To learn more about biopsies, see Testing Biopsy and Cytology Specimens for Cancer.

 If you have cancer, tests will be done to see how far it has spread.
 The results of your physical examination and certain diagnostic tests will be used to determine the size of the tumor, how deeply it has grown into tissues at the site where it originated, if it has grown into nearby organs, and if it has metastasized (spread to lymph nodes or distant organs).
 This is called staging.
 The stage of your cancer is the most important factor in selecting the right treatment plan.
-(See the section " How is vulvar cancer staged?" for more details)
+(See How is vulvar cancer staged? for more details)

 If your biopsy shows that you have vulvar cancer, your health care professional will refer you to a gynecologic oncologist, a specialist in female reproductive system cancers.
 The specialist will also look at your complete personal and family medical history to learn about related risk factors and symptoms of vulvar cancer.

 The doctor will perform a complete physical examination to evaluate your general state of health, paying special attention to the lymph nodes, particularly those in your groin region, to check for signs of cancer spread.
 Depending on the biopsy results, several more tests may be done to determine if the vulvar cancer has spread to other areas.